spacejunky/pre_script/README.md

-# README for pre-Script
+# README for pre_Script

-This is a *proof of concept* release an an Obsidian Support tool calles Pre-Script.
+This is a *proof of concept* release an an Obsidian Support tool calles pre_Script.
 Here, proof of concept means that I publish it to gather feedback on whether people find the idea useful at all, how the approach I have taken could be improved and so on.

 It also means that the coding of this is more of the "quick hack" sort than the "professional product" sort.
 If this turns out to be something the community appreciates then I will do my best to make a proper project of it.
 Hopefully others may wish to help.

-## What is pre-Script?
+## What is pre_Script?

-pre-Script supports users of [Obsidian](https://obsidian.md/) with script-based maintenance of their Vault.
+pre_Script supports users of [Obsidian](https://obsidian.md/) with script-based maintenance of their Vault.

 It provides mechanisms for:
 + storing Scripts in the Vault in an organized way
 + defining the scope of a Script execution (i.e. the whole Vault or only a specific part of the Vault)
 + running the scripts (or possibly a selected subset only)

-In recognition of the multi-platform nature of Obsidian (currently Windws, Mac and linux) pre-Script allows any Script file to contain several equivalent implementations of the script functions and will select whichever is appropriate, based on matching which 'tools' it is told are available (e.g. windows, linux or Mac shells, python, dart, awk(!), ...) against the tool that each code-fenced section says it would need.
-First match wins.

 As the name implies the deisgn intention of pre-Script is that it be run *prior* to starting Obsidian (presumably in some kind of shell startup script).
 There are also reasons to run it *after* closing an Obsidian session (to do backups, for example) but that name was already taken!